 3.2.2 All compliance obligations are important, with the University having a conservative risk appetite for regulatory and compliance risk.
 Higher risk obligations require additional oversight and controls to ensure the risk of any potential non-compliance in any of these areas is minimised.

 3.2.3 Compliance obligations will be classified as High, Medium or Low risk.
-The classification will be undertaken within Corporate Services.
+The classification will be undertaken within Governance and Risk Management.
 Higher risk obligations have a major impact on the University and are critical to its functioning.
-The obligations will be assessed against the following criteria:
+The obligations will be assessed against the University’s risk tables.

-3.2.4 If a Responsible Officer disagrees with the risk-rating of a compliance obligation, they should notify the University Risk Manager.
+3.2.4 If a Responsible Officer disagrees with the risk-rating of a compliance obligation, they should notify the Director, Governance and Risk Management.

 3.3 Monitoring and Review